 3. BIKING WITH YOUR PUPPY

-The right equipment can make biking with your dog safe and fun.
+can make biking with your dog safe and fun.
 In most cases, you’ll want an attachment that leashes him safely to your bike seat so he can run alongside as you pedal.
 Don’t hold the leash in your hands while holding the handlebars; that increases the danger of being pulled off-course and losing control.
 It goes without saying that you’ll want to avoid busy roads and adjust your pace to what is comfortable for your dog.
 If it’s slower than you want, change gears to make it harder on yourself.
 Don’t forget to praise your pooch for being a great biking companion.

 4. HOW TO SWIM WITH YOUR DOG